How to increase your chances of startup success

 Having a partner for your startup thus increases your field of vision, allowing you to see more.
-With different people focusing on different aspects of the business, you increase your likelihood of startup success.
-One person might be good at finances, another at marketing, but chances are that even the most brilliant among us, aren’t good at everything needed to succeed at running a business.
+With different people focusing on various aspects of the business, you increase your likelihood of startup success.
+One person might be good at finances, another at marketing.
+Still, the chances are that even the most brilliant among us aren’t good at everything needed to succeed at running a business.

-It’s rather a matter of the most talented juggler, the one who is able to balance many different balls, who is best equipped to make it work.
+It’s instead a matter of the most talented juggler, the one who can balance many different balls, who is best equipped to make it work.
 Knowing this, how can you increase your chances of success?

 Get a partner.
 If you don’t have a partner or still have some blind spots, grab a piece of paper and pencil and read how to use the success map.